ForgottenRat/Splitter/README.md

 # Splitter
 Splits words and numbers into arrays.
-Option to split arrays in alphabet order or number order.
+Option to split arrays in alphabet order or number order